-As described in "How Java ES Monitoring Works" on page 14, the Monitoring Framework provides the instrumentation and the node agent needed by every monitored component.
-Therefore, the Monitoring Framework is a shared component that is automatically installed whenever you install a monitored component using the Java Enterprise System installer.
+The Monitoring Framework provides the instrumentation and the node agent needed by every monitored component.
+The Monitoring Framework is a shared component that is automatically installed whenever you install a monitored component using the Java ES installer.

 However, many of the monitored components do not have monitoring enabled by default, and some require further configuration to make them appear in the node agent.
 Follow the procedures in this chapter for each of the product components that you have installed.